ayushprakash2207/asic-design-class/README.md

 ---

 <a name="Lab4"></a>
-## Lab 4: Identify the various RISC-V instruction types and their 32-bit instruction codes.
+## Lab 4: Execute the RISC-V ISA in the reference verilog code and get the output waveform

 Below table shows the different instructions present in the reference verilog code: